binary-birthday/arkatechture/README.md

 - First, clone this repo to your machine.

-  -In your terminal make sure you change directories to the one containing the cloned repository.
+- Change directories to the one containing the cloned repository.

-N.B these instructions work on Linux, and Mac OSX (untested)

 - In your terminal run:
-  `bash docker compose up -d`
+  `docker compose up -d`

   This will build the containers and initilize the postgres database with the create_tables.sql file and populate the database with the data from the csv files.